choldgraf/choldgraf.github.io/_sources/blog/2023/fosdem.md.txt

 category: "report"
 ---

-# Reflections from FOSDEM23: the beautiful chaos of open source in a conference
+# Report from FOSDEM23: beautiful chaos in a conference

 I recently attended [FOSDEM 2023](https://fosdem.org/2023/), my first FOSDEM!
 I had heard of the conference before, but hadn't really looked into it too much.